StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 Some possible improvements for this algorithm that I didn't have the time for:

 - Traversals could be trivially paralllelized since each ant is independent.
-This can be done very easily using the _multiprocessing_ Python module, but it doesn't work on Mac by default.
+This can be done easily using the _multiprocessing_ Python module, but it doesn't work on Mac by default.
 In this tradeoff, I chose portability over speed.
 - Choosing the next jump in a traversal can be done in parallel with numpy vector multiplication, which resulted in everything running about 5x faster.
 However due to numerical instability, a jump could be performed to the same node over and over, even though I was multiplying by zero, and solving this bug would have taken more time than I thought worth it.
 If you find a way to make this work for all cases, then feel free to make a pull request and you will get the credit and a link.

 ## Tests and Results

-After coding the algorithm and testing it in toy cases, I was very happy to find that the internet had provided me with a wealth of different graphs and TSP problems to try it on.
+After coding the algorithm and testing it in toy cases, I was happy to find that the internet had provided me with a wealth of different graphs and TSP problems to try it on.

 I got my first small but real test case from this [Medium Article](https://towardsdatascience.com/solving-the-travelling-salesman-problem-for-germany-using-networkx-in-python-2b181efd7b07) using real Germany cities data.
-I was happy to see ACO found the optimal solution in seconds!
+I was happy to see ACO found the optimal solution in seconds.

 Then I found the huge [Santa Claus Challenge](http://cs.uef.fi/sipu/santa/data.html) with coordinates data representing millions of houses in Finland (for Santa to visit).
 The entire dataset did not fit in memory, so I could not verify how close my solution got to the best ones in the challenge, but taking ever bigger samples let me see how fast or slow each part of the program was for profiling.
 Go to the [challenge's article](https://www.frontiersin.org/articles/10.3389/frobt.2021.689908/full) for a fun read.